French Revolution of 1848: Background

 Nicknamed the "Bourgeois Monarch", Louis Philippe sat at the head of a moderately liberal state controlled mainly by an educated elite.
 He was supported by the Orléanists and opposed on his right by the Legitimists (former ultra-royalists) and on his left by the Republicans.
 Louis Philippe was an expert businessman and, by means of his businesses, he had become one of the richest men in France.
-Louis Philippe saw himself as the successful embodiment of a "small businessman" (petite bourgeoisie).
+Louis Philippe saw himself as the successful embodiment of a "small businessman" (petit bourgeois).
 He and his government did not look with favor on the big business (bourgeoisie), especially the industrial section of the French bourgeoisie, yet Louis Philippe did support the bankers, large and small.
 At the beginning of his reign in 1830, Jacques Laffitte, a banker and liberal politician who supported Louis Philippe's rise to the throne, said "From now on, the bankers will rule."

 During the reign of Louis Philippe, the privileged "financial aristocracy", i.e. bankers, stock exchange magnates, railroad barons, owners of coal mines, iron ore mines, and forests and all landowners associated with them, tended to support him, while the industrial section of the bourgeoisie, which may have owned the land their factories sat on but not much more, were disfavored by Louis Philippe and actually tended to side with the middle class and laboring class in opposition to Louis Philippe in the Chamber of Deputies.
 Land-ownership was favored, and this elitism resulted in the disenfranchisement of much of the middle and working classes.

 By 1848, only about one percent of the population held the franchise.
 Although France had a free press and trial by jury, only landholders were permitted to vote, which alienated the petite bourgeoisie and even the industrial bourgeoisie from the government.
 Louis Philippe was viewed as generally indifferent to the needs of society, especially to those members of the middle class who were excluded from the political arena.
 Early in 1848, some Orléanist liberals, such as Adolphe Thiers, had turned against Louis Philippe, disappointed by his opposition to parliamentarism.
 A reform movement developed in France which urged the government to expand the electoral franchise, just as Great Britain had done with the Reform Act 1832.
 The more radical democrats of the reform movement coalesced around the newspaper, La Réforme; the more moderate republicans and the liberal opposition rallied around the Le National newspaper.
 Starting in July 1847 the reformists of all shades began to hold "banquets" at which toasts were drunk to "République française" (the French Republic), "Liberté, égalité, fraternité", etc. Louis Philippe turned a deaf ear to the reform movement, and discontent among wide sections of the French people continued to grow.

 Alexis de Tocqueville observed, "We are sleeping together in a volcano. ...
 A wind of revolution blows, the storm is on the horizon."
 Lacking the property qualifications to vote, the lower classes were about to erupt in revolt.